 3) Take it outside the bedroom

 Intimacy is about more than just the act of sex.
 You can improve physical and emotional intimacy by showing your affection outside of the bedroom.
 Cuddle on the couch while you watch TV, lean in close and touch him as you talk over breakfast, or linger for a longer kiss when you see him off in the morning.
 You can up the intimacy just by making contact throughout the day, so take advantage of each opportunity to connect.

 Yes, life can be hectic and our schedules busy, but not making intimacy a priority could lead to the destruction of your marriage.
 Making time to connect intimately with your husband is important for the both of you.
 By putting sex on the back burner, you not only risk drifting apart, but you’re pushing him away by giving the impression that he’s not a priority.
 Put the kids to bed early, forget staying up to watch a show, or mark it in your calendar—whatever it takes to enjoy being close.

 5) Mix things up

 Sex can become very routine when you’ve been with someone for a while.
-A lackluster sex life can quickly lead to intimacy and marriage problems, leaving one or both feeling bored or even undesired.
+A lacklustre sex life can quickly lead to intimacy and marriage problems, leaving one or both feeling bored or even undesired.
 Keep things interesting by trying new things in and out of the bedroom.
 A change in routine once in a while is often enough to reignite a spark.
 Try wearing some new lingerie or taking a shower together as a start.

 Don’t let the business of life get in the way of expressing your love and enjoying pleasure in the bedroom.
-Invest time into yourself and your relationship, and do what you can to keep the romance and excitement alive in your marriage.
+Invest time in yourself and your relationship, and do what you can to keep the romance and excitement alive in your marriage.